 11. Industrial magistrate’s courts

-(1) An industrial magistrate’s court has jurisdiction to hear and determine all questions and disputes in relation to rights and liabilities under this Act, including without limiting the generality of the foregoing, questions and disputes —
+(1) An industrial magistrate’s court has jurisdiction to hear and determine all questions and disputes in relation to rights and liabilities under this Act, including without limiting the generality of this subsection, questions and disputes —

 (a) as to whether a person is or is not an employee, or an employer, to whom this Act applies;

-(b) whether and when and to what extent an employee is or has become entitled to long service leave, or payment in lieu of long service leave;
+(b) whether and when and to what extent an employee is or has become entitled to long service leave, or payment on termination instead of long service leave;

-(c) as to the ordinary rate of pay of an employee;
+(c) as to the ordinary pay of an employee;

-(d) as to whether the employment of the employee was or was not ended by an employer in order to avoid or to attempt to avoid liability for long service leave; and
+(d) as to whether the employment of the employee was or was not ended by an employer with the intention of avoiding or attempting to avoid liability for long service leave; and

-(e) with respect to a benefit in lieu of long service leave under an agreement made under section 5.
+(e) with respect to a benefit instead of long service leave under an agreement made under section 5.

 (2) Jurisdiction granted under subsection (1) is exclusive of any other court except where an appeal lies to that other court.

+(3) Jurisdiction granted under subsection (1) is in addition to jurisdiction an industrial magistrate’s court has —

+(a) under the IR Act section 83(1)(e) to enforce a provision of Part III as an entitlement provision as defined in the IR Act section 7(1); and

+(b) under the IR Act section 83E to enforce a provision of this Act that is a civil penalty provision as defined in the IR Act section 7(1).

 [Section 11 inserted: No. 79 of 1995 s.
-52.]
+52; amended: No. 30 of 2021 s.
+91 and 98.]

 12. Industrial inspectors may institute proceedings

-An industrial inspector may institute proceedings under section 11 in his or her own name, whether or not an employee is to be a party to the proceedings.
+An industrial inspector may institute proceedings under section 11 in the inspector’s own name, whether or not an employee is to be a party to the proceedings.

 [Section 12 inserted: No. 36 of 2006 s.
-59.]
+59; amended: No. 30 of 2021 s.
+97.]

 [13-17.
 Deleted: No. 79 of 1995 s.
 52.]